liam-wiltshire/talks/machinelearning/content.md

 # Testing Outlier Data

-- Based on our tests, if we considered an outlier to have an average distance > 1
- - 1 false positive
- - 7 flagged payments
- - 7 missed payments
+- In many situations, the distance for a chargeback is greater than the distance of our 'control' payments
+- We can use this to detect outliers - however there isn't a 'fixed' value we can use:
+- We have to calculate what 'outlier' means for each customer

 ???

-- Most of the missed payments (5) were from that first example
+---

+class: content-odd

+# Testing Outlier Data

+- Calculate the average 3-NN distance between the 'known' values
+- If the 3-NN distance of this payment is greater than the average + standard deviation, then flag the payment
+- So, how did this work?

+???

+- In reality, we're not going to pick up on every payment, but that's not the target
-- Flagging 50% might not seem like a great result, but actually if we could reduce fraud even by 20% without flagging many false positives that would relate to 4,700 payments in 2018
-- Knowing what you are trying to achieve is important - in our situation avoiding false positives and reducing chargebacks by 30% is a better win than reducing chargebacks by 60% but flagging 30% of legitimate payments
+- If we reduced chargebacks by 20% that would relate to 4,700 payments in 2018 Knowing what you are trying to achieve is important - in our situation avoiding false positives and reducing chargebacks by 30% is a better win than reducing chargebacks by 60% but flagging 30% of legitimate payments

+---

+class: content-even

+# Testing Outlier Data

+- Total 'good' payments in test: 162
+- Total 'chargeback' payments in test: 371
+- 'Good' payments correctly identified: 138 (85%)
+- 'Chargeback' payments correctly identified: 115 (31%)

+???

+- As much as 31% doesn't sound impressive, this seems to be moving in the right direction - we're reducing false positives which is a big priority, and over 2018 that would equate to 7,000 payments - still a big improvement!

 ---

 class: content-odd center